MatthewPress/MatthewPress/README.md

 ## About Me

-I'm currently studying Front-End Development at the Turing School of Software and Design.
+I'm studying Front-End Development at the Turing School of Software and Design.
 My current focus is learning React and Express, but I'd also like to continue developing my CSS skills.

 A far off goal I have is to make an application that can analyze an indoor rock climbing wall and with information about a climber the application can show the best route up the wall.